The Minnesota River Congress is a citizen-led group focusing on the natural resource and economic health of the Minnesota River Basin.

 Water Storage Bill

-The funding will target the Minnesota River Basin as well as other Minnesota basins where applicable.
-Funds will be directed for implementation to Soil and Water Conservation Districts, Watershed Districts, and landowners.
-We plan to utilize successful processes and messaging previously used to secure the Conservation Reserve Enhancement Program (CREP) #1.
-That initiative was successful due to significant available funding and public and organizational support back in the late 1990s.
+The funding will target the Minnesota River Basin and potentially other Minnesota basins where applicable.
+Funds will be directed for implementation to Soil and Water Conservation Districts, Watershed Districts, all local units of government including Native American as well as landowners.
+We plan to utilize successful processes and messaging previously used to secure the first Conservation Reserve Enhancement Program CREP 1.
+That extraordinarily successful initiative was due to the broad backing of the public which also included a large diversity of organizational support back in the late 1990s.
 One different approach we are using this time is to seek committed funds for the initiative at the state level prior to approaching the applicable federal entities.

-We are describing what the program major components are based on 3 years of input gathered from implementers, landowners and other key professional land management entities and individuals.
-We are laying out how it might work and have and are always seeking additional input on how to refine or improve its current form.
+We have described what some of the programs major components for consideration should be based on 3 years and 25 meetings worth of input gathered from implementers, landowners and other key professional land management entities and individuals from the greater Minnesota River Basin.
+We are always seeking additional input on how to refine or improve what has been recommended to us.

 Extensive scientific data collected over decades shows clearly that we need to have more water storage capabilities on the landscape.
 Additional water storage will protect infrastructure and improve water quality.
 Diverse water storage practices, such as replacing historically drained lakes and wetlands and increasing soil health, will all help to achieve this goal.
 The climatic trend and future prediction of increased rainfalls in short periods of time will only exacerbate the issue.